TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Airtable Profile](/assets/md-database-settings_02.png)

 !!!info Info
-For Airtable Profile, it is imperative to underscore that users are mandated to utilise the provided Airtable Template.
+For Airtable Profile, it is imperative to underscore that users are mandated to utilise the provided Airtable's [Marker Data Template](/user-guide/databases/#airtable-template).
 !!!

 1. Click on the `+` button to Create Database Profile.